-The City of Sydney and the Central Sydney Planning Committee have joint planning control of the site.
+The City of Sydney and the Central Sydney Planning Committee have joint planning control and Mirvac is developing the site.

 The paceway's popularity hit a peak in the 1960s, when crowds of up to 50,000 would flock to the venue and watch the races.
 The Rozelle Tram Depot was home to working trams from 1904 to the 1960s.

-Homes will be close to light rail, new parks and nearly 2 kilometres of walking and cycling paths connecting Harold Park to the surrounding area.
+Homes will be close to light rail, new parks and nearly 2 kilometres of walking and cycling paths will connect Harold Park to the surrounding area.

-The developer is also required to dedicate 1,000 square metres of land for affordable housing and 500 square metres within the tram sheds for community use.
+The developer is required to dedicate 1,000 square metres of land for affordable housing and 500 square metres within the tram sheds for community use.

 Harold Park's visual impact has been minimised by restricting building heights to the equivalent of the 2 to 3 storey terraces on nearby cliffs in Glebe and Forest Lodge.

 In July 2012, the Central Sydney Planning Committee approved the overall master plan for the site, known as the stage 1 development application, and then approved detailed development applications for buildings in precincts 1 and 2 in September 2012.
-Demolition and construction work has begun.

 City of Sydney02 9265 email@example.com

-Last updated: Tuesday, 21 May 2013
+Last updated: Monday, 2 December 2013